openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       higher precedence.
 For example, the value 6 has a higher precedence than the value 5.
-If not specified, the :term:`BBFILE_PRIORITY` variable is set based on layer dependencies (see the :term:`LAYERDEPENDS` variable for more information.
+If not specified, the :term:`BBFILE_PRIORITY` variable is set based on layer dependencies (see the :term:`LAYERDEPENDS` variable for more information).
 The default priority, if unspecified for a layer with no dependencies, is the lowest defined priority + 1 (or 1 if no priorities are defined).